(Also Called 'Depression Medicines - Medication')

 How are medications selected?

-The type of drug prescribed will depend on your symptoms, the presence of other medical conditions, what other medicines you are taking, cost of the prescribed treatments, and potential side effects.
-If you have had depression before, your doctor will usually prescribe the same medicine that worked for you in the past.
-If you have a family history of depression, medicines that have been effective in treating your family member(s) will be considered.
+The type of drug prescribed will depend on your symptoms, the presence of other medical conditions, other medicines you are currently taking, the cost of the prescribed treatments, and potential side effects.
+If you have had depression before, your provider may prescribe the same medicine that worked for you in the past.
+If you have a family history of depression, medicines that have been effective in treating your family member(s) may also be considered.

 Usually you will start taking the medicine at a low dose.
-The dose will be gradually increased until you start to see an improvement (unless side effects emerge).
+The dose will be gradually increased until it has reached the therapeutic dose, or until you start to see an improvement (unless side effects emerge).

 What are the side effects?

-The doctor prescribing your medicine will discuss its potential side effects with you, and will try to prescribe drug(s) with the least number of side effects for your health condition.
+The provider prescribing your medicine will discuss its potential side effects with you.
+He or she will try to prescribe drug(s) with the least number of side effects for your health condition.
 Sometimes, more than one medicine may be tried before the desired benefits are achieved.

-You will be monitored closely so that your doctor can detect the development of harmful side effects and make the necessary changes.
+You will be monitored closely so that your provider can detect the development of harmful side effects and make the necessary changes.

-All medications – not just antidepressants - can cause side effects.
-So, keep in mind that your doctor prescribes the medication only if its expected benefits outweigh the risk of side effects.
-In general, side effects of antidepressant medications are uncommon, and if they occur, are mild.
+All medications – not just antidepressants – can cause side effects.
+Keep in mind that your provider prescribes the medication only if its expected benefits outweigh the risk of side effects.
+In general, side effects of antidepressant medications are uncommon.
+If side effects do occur, they usually are mild.
 Some side effects decrease after you have taken the drug for a while.
 However, if side effects do not go away, they will once the drug is stopped.
-Be sure to discuss your concerns with your doctor before taking any medicine.
+Be sure to discuss your concerns with your provider before taking any medicine.

-Side effects of selective serotonin reuptake inhibitors (SSRIs) and noradrenalin serotonin reuptake inhibitors (NSRIs) include:
+Side effects of selective serotonin reuptake inhibitors (SSRIs) and noradrenaline serotonin reuptake inhibitors (NSRIs) include:

 Side effects of tricyclic antidepressants include:

-It is important to remember that the majority of patients taking antidepressants do not develop side effects; however, some do which requires careful monitoring of all patients.
-It is also important to note that you should not drink alcoholic beverages while taking antidepressant medicines, since alcohol can interfere with their beneficial effects.
+It is important to remember that the majority of patients taking antidepressants do not develop side effects.
+However, all patients should be carefully monitored.
+It is also important to note that you should not drink alcoholic beverages while taking antidepressant medicines.
+Alcohol may interfere with their beneficial effects.

 Will I become addicted if I take antidepressants?